 Ireland’s first and largest film festival welcomes submissions of features and shorts, and all forms of film production from fiction to documentary, animation to experimental and more.
 We look for interesting new voices and work that pushes boundaries and takes risks and champion and celebrate emerging talent and excellence in filmmaking throughout our programme.

-Filmmakers: Our regular deadline is fast approaching – submit your film by Friday 19th May.
+Filmmakers: Our Irish Shorts late deadline is fast approaching – submit your film by Friday 4th August.

 Be part of Cork International Film Festival, and be our Friend!